dji-sdk/Onboard-SDK-ROS/ReadMe.md

 |                                      |camera_record_video_action                        |                                       |
 |wapoint(will be supported in next version) |waypoint(will be supported in next version)       |waypoint(will be supported in next version) |

 3. At the same time, we kept all services and topics of osdk-ros 3.8.1.
 If you want to use these interfaces,you need to run dji_sdk_node and use it's services and topics.
-(__note: they will not be supported in next osdk-ros version.__)
+(__note: These interfaces are not fully compatible with onboard-sdk4.0.0.And they will not be supported in next osdk-ros version.__)
 ### 2. Prerequisites
 The system environment we have tested is in the table below.